atlamors/atlamors/README.md

 I'm exploring the concept of self-awareness in locally stationed Claw-style agents using a multi-layer agent orchestration kernel.
 My hope is that by using novel local short-term and long-term memory architectures, we can improve current context-engineering harnesses to gain consistent self-reflection, self-correction, and self-improvement over indefinite periods of time.

 The fall-short failure mode of this project is a very competent personal assistant agent that is built for security and auditability.
-The goal is to minimize misinterpretation (aka rogue actions) through hard permission gating, and transparent process records via immutable durable logs.
+The goal is to minimize misinterpretation (aka rogue actions) through hard permission gating, and antagonistic security observers.

 To help make the dream of democratized and soveriegn personal agents a reality, I am building all of this open source, with a supporting package management platform and optional hosting and token packages, if you want to help support the business.